desmondgee/generic_mud/README.md

 Project Description
 -------------------

-This is a programming challenge created by Desmond Gee.
+This is a programming challenge completed by Desmond Gee.

 Users login with a name and are able to chat with other users in the same room.